JoseJuan98/JoseJuan98/README.md

 ### 💼 Where I Currently Work 💼

-[Capgemini Engineering](https://capgemini-engineering.com/us/en/): Advanced Data Analytics Consultant - Data Engineer & Jr. Data Scientist.
+[Capgemini Engineering](https://capgemini-engineering.com/us/en/): Machine Learning Engineer & Data Engineer Consultant

-Developing and designing advanced analytics and data solutions within AWS, like ETL pipelines and ML models applying agile methodologies and DevOps practices in MLOps and DataOps frameworks and Feature Stores.
+Develop and deploy AI & ML systems, Big Data and data-driven solutions and the architecture and operations for development and Production environments.
+- Development of a MLOps framework and operations, based on Python & AWS, to automate deployments to Production reducing risks and time, for ML services versioning data and models and tracking experiments.
+- Development of ML models in Python for increasing sales rates in marketing campaigns.
+- Design and development of microservices with Docker and APIs with Python for optimization of the scheduling of tasks in factories and the CI/CD pipelines to deploy them in Azure.
+- Design the operations and architecture of services for a Federated Machine Learning platform.
+- Develop a Python library to abstract ML workflows to reduce time in models’ development.

 ### 📚 What Currently I am studying 📚